YukiyamaShizuka/SPONSOR/Dreaming_X86_Hardware_Sponsorship_Request.md

 # Dreaming Hardware Sponsorship Configuration — Full Stack Deployment

+**With this Dreaming configuration, I can finally validate the extreme architectural hypotheses and experimental pathways that have long been circling in my mind.**

-> ⚠ This document outlines an extended full-stack hardware sponsorship proposal, combining portable semantic development, high-performance workstation simulation, advanced AI server deployment, and datacenter-level orchestration infrastructure.
+> ⚠ This document outlines a comprehensive full-stack hardware sponsorship proposal, combining portable semantic development, high-performance workstation simulation, advanced AI server deployment, and datacenter-level orchestration infrastructure.

+---

+## Standard Utilization

-**Standard utilization:** primarily focused on SapClarify and AI model bidirectional translation experiments, as well as experimental development of Signal as a CUDA-native path execution language, evaluating the feasibility of high-throughput deterministic logical path computation using GPU tensor cores.
-This process requires simulating billions of Signal function execution paths to validate long-term runtime efficiency, statistical stability, and full execution transparency across diverse input spaces — demanding substantial compute resources to ensure exhaustive verification at industrial-grade confidence levels.
+Primarily focused on SapClarify and AI model bidirectional translation experiments, as well as experimental development of *Signal* as a CUDA-native path execution language, evaluating the feasibility of high-throughput deterministic logical path computation using GPU tensor cores.
+This process requires simulating billions of *Signal* function execution paths to validate long-term runtime efficiency, statistical stability, and full execution transparency across diverse input spaces — demanding substantial compute resources to ensure exhaustive verification at industrial-grade confidence levels.

+---

+## Non-Standard Exploratory Use Cases

-**Non-standard exploratory use cases:** include diverse experimental architectures — for example, utilizing DGX as a physics-driven neural fluid computation engine, where ultra-large-scale multi-particle dynamics are modeled using neural network surrogate methods running on Tensor Cores.
-This allows AI-driven physical simulation layers capable of real-time adaptive convergence far beyond classical equation-based solvers.
-In this architecture, the DGX-based AI server cluster performs high-throughput neural fluid or particle physics calculations, while display rendering is offloaded to workstation-grade GPUs that synthesize final high-resolution visual output in real time.
-This experimental direction aims to explore the feasibility of neural-physics hybrid engines as next-generation physical execution models, with particular focus on their potential integration into real-time interactive game engines and advanced simulation-based rendering pipelines.
+Include diverse experimental architectures — for example, utilizing DGX as a physics-driven neural fluid computation engine, where ultra-large-scale multi-particle dynamics are modeled using neural network surrogate methods running on Tensor Cores.
+This enables AI-driven physical simulation layers capable of real-time adaptive convergence far beyond classical equation-based solvers.
+In this architecture, the DGX-based AI server cluster performs high-throughput neural fluid or particle physics computations, while display rendering is offloaded to workstation-grade GPUs that synthesize final high-resolution visual output in real time.
+This exploratory pathway aims to evaluate neural-physics hybrid engines as potential next-generation physical execution models, with special attention toward their integration into real-time interactive game engines and advanced simulation-based rendering pipelines.

 ---